 Fellows in this program are responsible for rendering interpretations of Body MRI studies under the direct supervision of a faculty radiologist.
 The fellow previews the case, formulates a differential diagnosis (if appropriate), formulates any follow-up recommendations (if any), and then presents the case to the faculty radiologist.
 The fellow then alters their dictated report, if necessary, to reflect the interpretation of the radiology staff prior to final approval by the faculty.
 The fellow’s patient care responsibility is to report all body MRI scans and communicate findings (especially critical or unexpected ones) with the referring physicians in person, by phone and through dictated report.
 The fellow also participates in supervising the service by writing protocols, obtaining consent, checking images on patients prior to completion of the study when necessary, and teaching residents and medical students.

 The fellow takes part in, and is encouraged to moderate, Multidisciplinary Case Conferences with gastroenterologists, surgeons and oncologists.
 In this role, the fellow prepares, under the general supervision of faculty, and presents the imaging findings of patients being discussed at these case conferences.

 The call responsibilities for Body MRI fellows include 160 hours of general call coverage, comprised of 9-10-hour daytime shifts during weekends.
 The expectations are to read x-ray examinations (whole body), ultrasounds (all exams), and CT examinations (chest/abdomen/pelvis) for primarily inpatients and ER patients.
 Call responsibilities may also include fluoroscopic gastrointestinal/genitourinary studies as well as procedures including paracentesis, thoracentesis or fluid collection aspiration/drainage.

-Assistant Professor of Clinical Radiology & Imaging Sciences
+Associate Professor of Clinical Radiology & Imaging Sciences